dbddqy/mobile_robot/mcu/README.md

 RM hardware from DJI is used.

 ### Chassis task :
-Get command from Jetson Nano, control M2006 (motor) * 4 to move the chassis with Mecanum wheels.
+Get command from Pi, control M2006 (motor) * 4 to move the chassis with Mecanum wheels.

 ### Report task :
-Report the wheel odometry as well as IMU data to  Jetson Nano.
+Report the wheel odometry as well as IMU data to Pi.